-Disney Genie’s digital service has features that will help you plan your trip with personalized itineraries, keep track of your vacation with the reservations you’ve made, and even allows you to order food.
+Disney Genie’s digital service has features that will help you plan your trip with personalized itineraries, keep track of your vacation with the reservations you’ve made, and even allow you to order food.

 Disney Genie+ & Lightning Lane

 For $15 per day at Disney World or $20 per day at Disneyland Resort, guests can add the Disney Genie+ Service which will give them access to the Lightning Lane queue system and unlimited Disney PhotoPass digital downloads.

 With Lightning Lane, guests can choose one ride at a time in advance (list of Disney World Lightning Lane rides).
 Once guests have ridden the ride, they can add another.

 If there is a silver lining to this new system, it might be that you don’t have to plan your vacation 30-90 days in advance.

-You will actually be able to book your Lighting Lane reservations the day of your visit.
+You will actually be able to book your Lighting Lane reservations on the day of your visit.